CodeGrade/orca/docs/orca_data_definitions.md

 <hr>

-A `GradingJob` is a JSON object containing details about how to grade a submission following this basic data structure:
+A `GradingJob` contains details about how to grade a submission.

 ```typescript
 interface GradingJob {